Our products

 Step 3: Fill and serve

 Serve immediately.
 Panipuris lose their crispness with moisture, so assembly should be done just before serving.
-If you prepare several, assemble in batches of 4-6 and bring them to the table.
-Ada Parellada puts it well: "Ideal for informal snacking.
-Put these on the table and they will disappear in minutes."
+If you are preparing several, assemble in batches of 4-6 and bring them to the table.
+Ada Parellada says it well: "Ideal for informal snacking.
+Put these on the table and they'll disappear in minutes."

 Presentation and serving tips

-Although this appetizer is informal by nature, there are details that make the difference between just putting it on the table and presenting it with style:
+Although this appetizer is informal by nature, there are details that make the difference between simply putting it on the table and presenting it with style:

-- Brandade temperature: Take it out of the fridge 5 minutes before filling.
-It should be cool but not icy — extreme cold dulls the aromas of cod and garlic.
+• Brandade temperature: Take it out of the fridge 5 minutes before filling.
+It should be fresh but not ice-cold — extreme cold dulls the aromas of the cod and garlic.

-- Toasted nuts: If you lightly toast the hazelnuts, almonds, and walnuts in a dry pan for 2-3 minutes before chopping them, the aroma and flavor will multiply.
+• Toasted nuts: If you lightly toast the hazelnuts, almonds, and walnuts in a dry pan for 2-3 minutes before chopping them, their aroma and flavor will intensify.
 Ada Parellada uses them raw in her version, but the toasted touch is a subtle improvement.

-- Garnish herbs: Reserve a few small basil leaves or chive sprigs to place on top of the herb mayonnaise as a finishing touch.
+• Garnishing herbs: Reserve a few small basil leaves or chive sprigs to place on top of the herb mayonnaise as a final touch.

-- Wine pairing: A brut nature cava or a white wine aged in oak (such as a Chardonnay from Costers del Segre) perfectly complements the creaminess of the brandade and the freshness of the herbs.
+• Wine pairing: A brut nature cava or a barrel-aged white wine (such as a Costers del Segre Chardonnay) perfectly complements the creaminess of the brandade and the freshness of the herbs.

 Variations of cod brandade